 Sometimes you just don't want to do the planning yourself.
 So we've done it for you!
-In this article we'll give you an idea of a weekend getaway accessible from Tokyo, complete with beautiful locations to park up and sleep at for free, delicious food recommendations, hot springs (relaxing AND cheap) to go freshen up at, as well as other things to see and do.
-Go on, click that book button up there and treat yourself to a countryside getaway~~
+In this article we'll give you an idea of a weekend getaway accessible from Tokyo, complete with beautiful locations to park up and sleep at for free, delicious food recommendations, relaxing and cheap hot springs and many other things to see and do.
+Go on, click that book button up there and treat yourself to a countryside getaway.

-Outlined are 3 spots to spend 3 nights at.
+Outlined are three spots to spend three nights.
 You could also drop any one of the spots to do, making this trip doable in a weekend also.

 Map of the 3 Locations:

 A lot of DreamDrivers recommend the Hakone Ropeway.
 It's a great and accessible spot to visit by car, well set up for foreign visitors.
 The Yuryo Hot Springs nearby is a great spot for a bath too.
 We recommend sleeping at the roadside station.
 If you plan to hang out in the town then coin parking on the edge of the town is a great option too.

 Sleep: Roadside Station Hakone Togo is a good spot to rest if tired before continuing on into Izu

 This is a town which we simply can't get enough of; the deep-sea bay the town overlooks is home to spider crabs which make for an excellent lunch.
 There is also a restaurant right on the harbour with a fish market on the ground floor.
 For Dinner check out Tagore Hostel.
 You can also rent fishing rods and bikes here to explore the town.
 There is a hot-spring too at the back of the town to refresh and renew.

 Eat: Marusan - Seafood / Crab Restaurant on the Harbour 10am - 6pm